medhachaitanya/copeoapp/_pages/terms-support-refundpolicy.md

 Copeo Software Solutions is committed to ensuring that the app is as useful and efficient as possible.
 For that reason, we reserve the right to make changes to the app or to charge for its services, at any time and for any reason.
 We will never charge you for the app or its services without making it very clear to you exactly what you’re paying for.

-The Copeo Timesheet Submission/Approval app stores and processes personal data that you/your employer/manager have provided to us, in order to provide my Service.
+The Copeo Timesheet Submission/Approval app stores and processes personal data that you/your employer/manager has provided to us, in order to provide our service.
 It’s your responsibility to keep your phone and access to the app secure.
 We therefore recommend that you do not jailbreak or root your phone, which is the process of removing software restrictions and limitations imposed by the official operating system of your device.
 It could make your phone vulnerable to malware/viruses/malicious programs, compromise your phone’s security features and it could mean that the Copeo Timesheet Submission/Approval app won’t work properly or at all.

 You should be aware that there are certain things that Copeo Software Solutions will not take responsibility for.
 Certain functions of the app will require the app to have an active internet connection.
 The connection can be Wi-Fi, or provided by your mobile network provider, but Copeo Software Solutions cannot take responsibility for the app not working at full functionality if you don’t have access to Wi-Fi, and you don’t have any of your data allowance left.